Data & information security

 3. Each round of AES encryption consists of four transformations:

-MixColumns.
-Each column is transformed using a matrix multiplication operation, which provides diffusion and enhances the security of AES.
+• MixColumns.
+Each column is transformed using a matrix multiplication operation, which provides diffusion and enhances the AES security.
 This operation affects all four bytes in a column together.

 4. Finalization.
 After all the main rounds, a final round is performed, including all the steps except MixColumns.